START FOR FREE

 How to Exercise if You Have Prolapse

-- Keep moving every day!
-Prolapse is NOT a reason to stop exercising, although you might need to modify your regular activities while you’re regaining core strength and control.
+• Keep moving every day!
+Prolapse is NOT a reason to stop exercising, although you might need to modify your regular activities while regaining core strength and control.

-- Low-impact exercise (staying within a symptom-free zone) is recommended.
+• Low-impact exercise (staying within a symptom-free zone) is recommended at first.

 *This is just “for now.”
 You can gradually re-introduce many sports successfully as you gain strength, control, and learn how to manage your intra-abdominal pressure.

-All of these topics (and more) are covered, in-depth, in my Lift for Prolapse Relief program.
+My Lift for Prolapse Relief program covers all of these topics (and more) in depth.
 Get started with it here, for FREE!

 CONCLUSION AND PROGNOSIS